siebsie23/S3-Cleaner/README.md

-# S3-Deleter
+# S3-Cleaner
-Docker image that automatically deletes old files from S3 buckets.
+Docker image that automatically deletes/wipes old files from S3 buckets.
 Useful for unofficial S3 servers that don't support lifecycle policies or object expiration.
 Images older then the specified amount of days will be deleted.

 ## Usage